kyleloving/osm_graph/README.md

 ```

 ## Roadmap
-[ ] Testing and benchmarks.
+- [ ] Testing and benchmarks.
-[ ] Customizable Speed Limits: Allow users to specify custom speed limits for different road types.
+- [ ] Customizable Speed Limits: Allow users to specify custom speed limits for different road types.
-[x] Support for Pedestrian and Bicycle Networks: Expand the graph construction to support pedestrian and bicycle network types.
+- [✓] Support for Pedestrian and Bicycle Networks: Expand the graph construction to support pedestrian and bicycle network types.
-[ ] Topological simplification of osm graphs for more efficient downstream analytics.
+- [ ] Topological simplification of osm graphs for more efficient downstream analytics.
-[ ] Additional Roadnetwork analytics.
+- [ ] Additional Roadnetwork analytics.
-[ ] Routing engine.
+- [ ] Routing engine.
-[ ] Advanced Caching Strategies: Implement more sophisticated caching mechanisms for dynamic query parameters.
+- [ ] Advanced Caching Strategies: Implement more sophisticated caching mechanisms for dynamic query parameters.
-[ ] Interactive Visualization Tools: Develop a set of tools for interactive visualization of isochrones in web applications.
+- [ ] Interactive Visualization Tools: Develop a set of tools for interactive visualization of isochrones in web applications.
-[ ] API Integration: Provide integration options with third-party APIs for enhanced data accuracy and features.
+- [ ] API Integration: Provide integration options with third-party APIs for enhanced data accuracy and features.
-[ ] Optimization and Parallel Computing: Further optimize the graph algorithms and explore parallel computing options for large-scale data.
+- [ ] Optimization and Parallel Computing: Further optimize the graph algorithms and explore parallel computing options for large-scale data.

 ## Contributing
 Contributions are welcome!
 Please submit pull requests, open issues for discussion, and suggest new features or improvements.